One of the most peculiar buildings in all of Europe can be found in Paris.

 4. Who created the Centre Pompidou?

-For the first time ever in France, an architectural competition was held which allowed international entries to decide how the cultural centre would look like.
+For the first time in France, an architectural competition was held which allowed international entries to decide how the cultural centre would look like.

 There were a total of 681 entries and entry number 493 was the design created by Italian architect Renzo Piano and the English architect Richard Rogers.
 Renzo Piano is also known to have created the design of The Shard in London.